surister/cratedb-guide/docs/install/cloud/aws/ec2-setup.rst

   CrateDB process, which is usually the user ``crate`` in production.

 Now you are ready to start your CrateDB instances and they will discover each other automatically.
-Use the `AWS CLI`_ or the `AWS Console`_ to run instances and assign them with an IAM role.
+Use the AWS CLI or the AWS Console to run instances and `assign them with an IAM role`_.
 Note that all CrateDB instances of the same region will join the cluster as long as their cluster name is equal and they are able to communicate to each other over the transport port.